mansim07/dataplex-labs/lab6/README.md

     - **data_governance_merchant_exchange_tag**

-## Task 5: Create bulk tags for Transactions Domain
+## Task 5: [OPTIONAL] Create bulk tags for Transactions Domain
+This task is optional and finish this task only if you have time left for your lab.

 - **Step1**: Follow the same steps you used above for triggering the below set of DAGs: and wait for its completion.
 Execute the below DAGs in airflow
     - **data_governance_transactions_classification_tag**